skip to content

 amica

-Another way of resolving family law problems without going to court if your relationship is still amicable is via amica.
-This is an online tool that can help you to reach agreement about parenting, property and money matters when you separate.
+Another way to resolve family law problems without going to court if your relationship is still amicable is via amica.
+This is an online tool that can help you reach agreement about parenting, property and money matters when you separate.
 Visit amica.gov.au.

 Planning for your appointment?

-Bring any papers you may have about your problem.
-It may also be useful to write down your questions beforehand.
+Bring any papers you have about your problem.
+It may help to write down your questions beforehand.

 Looking for information?
-Visit our Law Handbook at www.lawhandbook.sa.gov.au, a comprehensive and easy to understand guide to the law in South Australia.
+Visit our Law Handbook at www.lawhandbook.sa.gov.au for a practical guide to the law in South Australia.

 Publications

-If you need this publication in a different format, call 8111 5555 and ask to speak to someone in the Community Legal Education Team.
-We would be happy to discuss your needs.
+If you need this publication in a different format, call 8111 5555 and ask for the Community Legal Education Team.
+We are happy to discuss your needs.

 Legal aid

 If you need more than legal advice, we may provide a lawyer to help with your case.
 To apply for legal aid, you must fill in an application form and show us proof of your income and assets.
 You can apply online via the Online Legal Services Portal (lsc.sa.gov.au/legalaid).
-Alternatively, hard copy application forms are available from our offices or private lawyers.
-You will generally get a letter within 14 days to say if you have been granted legal aid.
-A faster response will be provided in urgent matters.
+Hard copy application forms are also available from our offices or private lawyers.
+You will usually get a letter within 14 days to say if you have been granted legal aid.
+You will hear sooner if your matter is urgent.

 Who can get legal aid?